Kosovo War: War begins

-The tide turned in mid-July when the KLA captured Rahovec.
+The tide turned in mid-July when the KLA captured Orahovac.
 On 17 July 1998, two nearby villages, Retimlije and Opteruša, were also captured, while less systematic events took place in the larger Serb-populated village of Velika Hoča.
-The Orthodox monastery of Zočište 3 mi was looted and torched.
-This led to a series of Serb and Yugoslav offensives which would continue into the beginning of August.
+The Orthodox monastery of Zočište 3 mi away was looted and torched.
+This led to a series of Yugoslav counter-offensives which would continue into the beginning of August.

-A new set of KLA attacks in mid-August triggered Yugoslavian operations in south-central Kosovo, south of the Pristina-Peja road.
-In early September, Yugoslav forces began an offensive around Prizren but, despite their advantage in firepower, were unable to capture the KLA stronghold there.
+A new set of KLA attacks in mid-August triggered Yugoslav operations in south-central Kosovo, south of the Pristina-Peja road.
+In early September, Yugoslav forces began an offensive near Prizren, and were unable to capture the KLA stronghold there.
 In western Kosovo, around Peja, another offensive caused condemnation as international officials expressed fear that a large column of displaced people would be attacked.

 In early mid-September, for the first time, KLA activity was reported in northern Kosovo around Podujevo.
 Finally, in late September, a Yugoslav determined effort was made to clear the KLA out of the northern and central parts of Kosovo and out of the Drenica valley.
 During this time many threats were made from Western capitals but these were tempered somewhat by the elections in Bosnia, as they did not want Serbian Democrats and Radicals to win.
 Following the elections, the threats intensified once again.
 On 28 September, the mutilated corpses of a family were discovered by KDOM outside the village of Gornje Obrinje.
 The bloody image of a child's doll and streams of displaced persons rallied the international community to action.